 The Manville Personal Injury Settlement Trust (the "Manville Trust"), a Delaware statutory trust as of April 19, 2018, formerly organized pursuant to the laws of the State of New York, with its office in Peekskill, New York, was established pursuant to the Manville Corporation ("Manville" or "JM") Second Amended and Restated Plan of Reorganization (the "Plan").
-The Trust was formed to assume Manville's liabilities resulting from pending and potential litigation involving: (i) individuals exposed to asbestos who have manifested asbestos-related diseases or conditions, (ii) individuals exposed to asbestos-related claims against Manville for indemnification or contribution.
+The Manville Trust was formed to assume Manville's liabilities resulting from pending and potential litigation involving: (i) individuals exposed to asbestos who have manifested asbestos-related diseases or conditions, (ii) individuals exposed to asbestos who have not yet manifested asbestos-related diseases or conditions, and (iii) third-party asbestos-related claims against Manville for indemnification or contribution.
 Upon consummation of the Plan, the Trust assumed liability for existing and future asbestos health claims.
-The Trust's funding is dedicated solely to the settlement of asbestos health claims and the related costs thereto, as defined in the Plan.
-The Trust was consummated on November 28, 1988.
+The Manville Trust's funding is dedicated solely to the settlement of asbestos health claims and the related costs thereto, as defined in the Plan.
+The Manville Trust was consummated on November 28, 1988.

-In December 1998, the Trust formed a wholly owned corporation, the Claims Resolution Management Corporation ("CRMC"), to provide the Trust with claim processing and settlement services.
-Prior to January 1, 1999, the Trust provided its own claim processing and settlement services.
+In December 1998, the Manville Trust formed a wholly owned corporation, the Claims Resolution Management Corporation ("CRMC"), to provide the Manville Trust with claim processing and settlement services.
+Prior to January 1, 1999, the Manville Trust provided its own claim processing and settlement services.
 CRMC began operations on January 1, 1999 in Fairfax, Virginia and subsequently relocated to Falls Church, Virginia.
-The accounts of the Trust and CRMC have been consolidated for financial reporting purposes.
-All significant intercompany balances and transactions between the Trust and CRMC have been eliminated in consolidation.
+The accounts of the Manville Trust and CRMC have been consolidated for financial reporting purposes.
+All significant intercompany balances and transactions between the Manville Trust and CRMC have been eliminated in consolidation.

 Manville Trust and CRMC (collectively, the "Trust") was initially funded with cash, Manville securities and insurance settlement proceeds.
-Since consummation, the Trust has converted the Manville securities to cash and currently holds no Manville securities.
+Since consummation, the Manville Trust has converted the Manville securities to cash and currently holds no Manville securities.